Investigating potential benefits of future sub-L1 missions with STEREO-A: Discussion

-Figure~\ref{fig:HELIO4CAST} shows the distribution of CMEs measured at STEREO-A and L1 that are given in the HELIO4CAST ICMECAT \cite{moestl2026icmecat} as yellow circles.
+Figure~\ref{fig:HELIO4CAST} shows the distribution of CMEs measured at L1 and STEREO-A that are given in the HELIO4CAST ICMECAT \cite{moestl2026icmecat} as yellow and green circles, respectively.
 As these CMEs are not associated with any CME event given in Table~\ref{tab:CME_events}, they are considered ``single'' CME events, which are either measured only at STEREO-A or at L1.
 Additionally, we also plot the distribution of our 32 CME events that are, in contrast, identified at both STEREO-A and L1.
-Without having this analyzed in detail, it is striking that there are no ``single'' CME events close to the Sun-Earth line (marked by the vertical line on 2023 August 12) and that the rate of ``single'' CMEs increases as STEREO-A's longitude to the Sun-Earth line increases.
-We note here again that interacting events in the HELIO4CAST ICMECAT are separated into different MOs, if possible, which is not done in this work.
+It is striking that there are no ``single'' CME events close to the Sun--Earth line (marked by the vertical line on 2023 August 12) and that the rate of ``single'' CMEs increases as STEREO-A's longitude to the Sun--Earth line increases.
+We note that for the single CMEs at L1 and STEREO-A, we plot every MO listed in ICMECAT, i.e., we represent multiple MOs within the same complex structure as a single data point, since each of them has its own entry in ICMECAT.
+However, we have also checked the data and counted individual MOs from the ICMECAT within the same complex structure as one event (corresponding to MOs really close together in Figure~\ref{fig:HELIO4CAST}), arriving at 12 CME events that are observed at STEREO-A but not L1, while 17 CME events are observed only at L1 but not STEREO-A.

 From the CMEs measured by STEREO-A and L1, we know that the longitudinal differences are significant and that they dominate over radial ones, at least for the investigated spacecraft distances of up to 0.05~au.
-In addition, the probability that the two spacecraft will measure the same structure increases the closer STEREO-A is to the Sun-Earth line.
+In addition, the probability that the two spacecraft will measure the same structure increases the closer STEREO-A is to the Sun--Earth line.
 We therefore emphasize that it is important to limit the longitudinal separation of a future sub-L1 monitor and Earth to a maximum of 15$^\circ$ (corresponding to 0.27~au), which is in line with past studies \cite<e.g.>[]{good2016interplanetary,lugaz2024MEwidth,banu2025}.
 We are assuming that this really is an upper limit, since at longitudinal distances of $>\!12^\circ$, some smaller solar wind structures that cause moderate geomagnetic storms are unlikely to be detected by STEREO-A, whereas more intense geomagnetic storms, likely triggered by more longitudinally extended structures, can be correctly reproduced even at these distances (see also Figure~\ref{fig:hits_misses_false_alarms}).